InsBank: Evolving Instruction Subset for Ongoing Alignment: Limitations

 \section{Limitations}

 In this work, we focus on evaluating the diversity of individual instruction data and exploring the combination of diversity and quality scores.
 However, achieving a more precise assessment of data quality remains a valuable direction for future research.
-Additionally, due to the high memory cost of the Affinity Propagation algorithm, PIBE must process candidate data in batches to prevent memory overflow.
-Nevertheless, since the data selection time for each batch is short (typically around 60 seconds, depending on the number of convergence steps), such batch processing does not lead to a significant increase in PIBE's time cost.